Proven-Paradox/shaper-system/Modules/Summoning.md

 ### Hindering Zap
 When hitting with your Ally's [Empowered Zap](#empowered-zap) Ability you also [Slow](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#slow) the target for 1 round.
 On a [Solid Hit](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#solid-hit), the duration increases to 2 rounds.

+### Purging Zap
+When hitting with your Ally's [Empowered Zap](#empowered-zap) Ability you also reduce one of the target's [Buff Tracks](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#buff-tracks) by 1, to a minimum of 0.

 ### Spellcaster Flight
 Your summoned Spellcaster Ally has [Flight](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#flight).

 ## Advanced Support Options
 These options are available only to [Support Configuration](#summon-configuration-support) Allies.

+### Cleansing Soothe
+When your Ally uses [Empowered Soothe](#empowered-soothe), you may either reduce the duration of one [Status Ailment](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#status-ailments) by 2 rounds or increase one of the target's [Buff Tracks](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#buff-tracks) by 1, to a minimum of 0.

 ### Potent Healer
 Increase your Support Ally's Efficacy by 1.

 ### Protective Support
-When your Ally uses [Empowered Soothe](#empowered-soothe), the targeted Ally also gains [Shield](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#shield-x) equal to X, where X twice your [Hero Tier](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#hero-tier).
+When your Ally uses [Empowered Soothe](#empowered-soothe), the target also gains [Shield](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#shield-x) equal to X, where X twice your [Hero Tier](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#hero-tier).

 ***